eikopf/seven-more-languages-in-seven-weeks/README.md

 Idris seems to quite powerful, and a brief skim over the materials available makes it seem like it takes being functional **very** seriously.
 There's a lot of stuff about *proving* that a program is safe, or "has no holes" (whatever that means).

 By chance, Idris is well supported by Doom Emacs, my usual editor.
 Hopefully that means I can spend more time just writing code, and less time debugging extraneous stuff.

+### Day 2
+> Today's code is broken, because Idris is *hard*.

+Having just battled my way through old code in an unfinished language with a second version at v0.6, it really seems like I should just learn a conventional purely functional language instead of Idris.

+A lot of the ideas make sense, but the unfamiliar syntax, poor error messages, and general lack of documentation means that I can't get to grips with the type system here.

+I'll pick up the last section tomorrow, and see if it makes a little more sense.